 Students with outstanding balances will have a hold placed on their account at the midpoint of the semester in which the charges were due.
 The hold will prohibit students from registering for classes and obtaining official transcripts or a diploma until the balance is paid in full.

 To see the status of any holds, log in to your student portal at myIIT and go to the Academics tab.
 Click on Registration Status.

 Any holds placed on your account will be visible on this screen.
 Contact information for the department issuing the hold will be listed as well.
-Please note that not all holds placed on student records/registration originate from the Bursar's Office.
+Please note that not all holds placed on student records/registration originate from the Student Accounting's Office.

 A communication is sent to students monthly if the balance remains unpaid.
 This communication will outline the actions that must be taken by the student, and the timeframe in which these actions must be completed.

-Making an appointment with a Bursar Specialist as soon as communication has been received regarding an outstanding balance will increase your options for resolving the balance.
+Making an appointment with a Student Accounting Specialist as soon as communication has been received regarding an outstanding balance will increase your options for resolving the balance.
 There may even be a possibility of financial assistance to resolve your account debt.
-Delayed response could mean the loss of financial aid for which you may have been eligible.
+A delayed response could mean the loss of financial aid for which you may have been eligible.

-If you are a students over 18 years of age, you are legally responsible for the payment of your student account, not your parent or guardian.
-The actions you take regarding the notices you received can impact your future credit.
+If you are a student over 18 years of age, you are legally responsible for the payment of your student account, not your parent or guardian.
+The actions you take regarding the notices you receive can impact your future credit.
 Failure to resolve an outstanding balance in a responsible and timely manner could result in any or all of the following: